CharlesChiuGit/Logseq-Git-Sync-101/README.md

    to make those files executable by MacOS.

 9. Open Logseq and add the folder with `.git` as your new graph.
-10. Open Logseq > Settings > Version control > Enable Git auto commit.
+10. Open Logseq > Settings > Version control > toggle on "Enable Git auto commit".
 11. Type something and wait few minutes to see if what you typed has also appear in GitHub.
 12. If nothing goes wrong, you are a happy Logseq user!